cyy020726/Strong-Disorder-Renormalization-Group/README.md

 # Strong-Disorder-Renormalization-Group
 This is the repository for the final project of the course Advanced Methods for Many-body Physics on Strongly Disordered Renormalization Group.
-The Hamiltonian_SDRG folder contains the code relating to the spin-1/2 Heisenberg chain.
+The Hamiltonian_SDRG folder contains the code relating to the spin-1/2 Heisenberg chain and the long-range model.
 The BosonicSYK folder contains the code relating to the SDRG-on-SD formalism on the bosonic SYK cluster chain.